ThadeuLuz/mui-icons/README.md

 ## Installation

+Yes, you guessed it:

+    npm i -S mui-icons

-This package has `material-ui` as a peer dependency
+This package has `material-ui` as a peer dependency, so remember to also have that in your `node_modules`.

-    npm install react-icons-mui material-ui --save
+    npm i -S material-ui

 ## Usage